hatch-sh/hatch/README.md

 TODO

+## Develop on easyaws

+    git clone git@github.com/mads-hartmann/easyaws
+    cd easyaws
+    make setup
+    ./.venv/bin/python src/cli.py api deploy ./examples/api

 ## Project Overview

 The general approach is that each kind of service has it's own file in `./src/services` where we have a model of the serivce.
 E.g. for the HTTP API we have `./src/api.py` which contains an `Api` class that represents our model of a HTTP API.